abu166/ERC20_smart_contract/README.md

 This project contains a simple Hardhat script to deploy and interact with an ERC20 token smart contract.
 It includes functionality to transfer tokens to a receiver and verify whether the transaction was successful by checking the receiver's balance before and after the transfer.

+### How to Use:

+1. **Clone or Download the Repository**: If you're working within a repository, clone or download it to your local machine.
+2. **Install Dependencies**: Run `npm install` in the project directory to install all necessary dependencies.
+3. **Compile and Deploy the Contract**: Use `npx hardhat compile` to compile the contracts and `npx hardhat run scripts/deploy.js --network ganache` to deploy your contract to Ganache.
+4. **Run the Transaction Check**: Run the script using `npx hardhat run checkTransaction.js --network ganache` to check the transfer and balance.
+5. **Customization**: Modify the contract address, receiver address, and token amount as needed in the script.

 ## Requirements

 - [Node.js](https://nodejs.org/)